 “So I'm hoping to do ortho in future, and that's where the DCT training

-becomes relevant…for ortho we need quite a broad range of experience in, in different settings and, you know, in different specialties so… maxfax I've seen orthognathic procedures… a little bit…of ortho treatment planning clinics…next year hopefully community, I will get a little bit more experience with paediatric patients, special needs patients… I think if anything it's made me more motivated to do it …”.
+becomes relevant…for ortho we need quite a broad range of experience in different settings…in different specialties so… maxfax, I've seen orthognathic procedures…ortho treatment planning clinics…next year hopefully community, I will get a little bit more experience with paediatric patients, special needs patients… if anything it's made me more motivated to do it …”.
 DCT trainee

 For others their experience of training changed their career goals.